 The federal Lifeline benefit is $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
 Participating phone/internet companies can help you determine the amount available in your state.

 Lifeline is a Federal Communications Commission (FCC) Program administered by the Universal Service Administrative Company (USAC).
-Most customer interactions occur through the phone/internet company.
+Most customer interactions occur through the customer's phone/internet company.
 Each state has a Public Utility Commission or Public Service Commission that regulates the phone/internet companies, and these commissions can assist in cases where a phone/internet company is uncooperative or unresponsive to the customer.

 Phone/internet companies can answer most customers' questions about Lifeline.
 But if the customer is having trouble working with their company, they can contact their state's Public Utility Commission or USAC for help.
 Learn more on the Help page.